 Brand compliance is like taking a road trip.
 You need a map to get where you’re going.

 Make sure brand compliance guidelines are well established throughout your team.
 Include examples and guidance for anyone creating content for your organization.

-Another strategy used to keep branding on-point around the world is to leverage technology to aggregate resources into one cohesive tool used worldwide.
+Another strategy used to keep branding on-point around the world is to leverage brand management software to aggregate resources into one cohesive tool used worldwide.
 A global marketing portal is an online, on-demand repository that helps corporate marketing departments empower large distributed teams with approved brand assets.
 It’s a key resource used to access, customize, and distribute marketing content in multi-cultural, multi-lingual environments.

 It allows a corporate teams to control their brand while giving employees content when – and how – they need it.
 Without a marketing portal in place, employees tend to waste time searching for the right asset on shared drives, or often “going rogue” to create content like proposals, presentations, or brochures on their own.
 This creates a disjointed experience for customers, and can limit content effectiveness.

 Marketing Asset Management (MAM) provides a corporate-controlled repository of digital assets and branded multi-channel templates (email, print, form capture, etc.).
 Local marketers can then customize and create brand-approved customized assets or campaigns that meet the needs of local target audiences.
 MAM empowers local marketers with autonomy and customization while maintaining brand consistency at a corporate level.